-However, another statistic tells us that 22% find it quite debilitating.
+However, another statistic tells us that 20% find it quite debilitating.

 - The word menopause means the end of menstrual cycles.

-- The term was first coined as ménopause in the 1800s by a French doctor named de Gardanne.
-It came from the medical Latin word “menopausis”.
-Men means month (which is closely related to ‘mene’ for moon).
-‘Pausis’ means to cease or stop.
+- The term was first coined as ménopause in the 1800s by a French doctor.
+It came from the medical Latin word ‘menopausis’.

-- The average age of menopause is 51 though anywhere between 45-55 is quite normal.
-Symptoms may begin much earlier in a time known as perimenopause.
+- The average age of menopause is 51 though anywhere between 45 to 55 is considered ‘normal’.

 - Premature menopause can be caused by ovarian insufficiency, chemotherapy treatment, radiation and hormone therapies.

 - It is projected that by the year 2025 there will be 1.1 billion post-menopausal women in the world.
 Source

 - Menopause is believed to be genetically linked so you will likely follow similar time frames to your mother.

 - 57% of women experience more than one menopausal sign.